-Bailey stayed on to take his third win of the year ahead of Butler and Alp-Williams completing the podium with Sharpe and Camp completing the top five places.
+Bailey stayed on to take his third win of the year ahead of Alp-Williams completing the podium with Sharpe and Camp completing the top five places.

 Nick Charlier pout his reversed grid pole position to good use as he converted it into a lights to flag win, taking his maiden win in the series whilst further back there was drama in the Production Class points situation with Alfie Threlfall not taking part due to having swapped cars form the one he used at Donington Park.